jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 ---
 title: "Memorize Anything"
 layout: post
-description: "Simple principles for creating effective memory scenes and palaces to memorize anything."
+description: "Simple steps to memorize anything using your visual, spatial, and emotional memory."
 series: STEP1
 tags: [studying, STEP1]
 keywords: [memory palace, memory scene, method of loci]
 ---

-Many fields require students to memorize some basic set of facts at the start.
-With those planted in memory, you progress to learning how to reason among those facts.
-This article outlines simple steps for committing seemingly random facts to memory using your powerful visual and emotional senses.
+Did you ever need to memorize a table of facts for some test?
+Tired of reading and rereading through the table hoping the information will somehow stick?
+This article outlines simple steps for building "memory scenes" that leverage your powerful visual, spatial, and emotional memory.

 {% include series.html %}